Those of you keeping an eye on all things vegan may have come across aquafaba already, but …

 Aquafaba also works in cakes, bread and gives a proper ‘aero’ type texture to chocolate mousse.
 Oh, and it also makes amazing vegan mayo.
-For the gluten-free amongst you, there are also several recipes for good vegan GF bread that is way better than commercial brands and many home-made recipes.
-And not tiny slices that taste like cardboard – see the Facebook site recipe file list below for how to do it. *
+For the gluten-free amongst you, there are also several great recipes for vegan gluten-free bread out there that is way better than commercial brands.

 All you need is tinned chickpeas – any type, posh or value – and a sieve them to drain and capture the juice.
 Store in glass jars for up to 3 days (avoid plastic).